-Ability Score Increase.
+Increased Ability Score.
 Faol catfolk have a persuasive personality and charmingly good looks.
-Your Charisma score increases by 2.
+Increase your Charisma score by 2.

 Darkvision.
 Faol catfolk live for the night, hunting prey by starlight.
-You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of grey.
+Within 60 feet of you, treat dim light as if it were bright light and darkness as dim light.
+When in darkness, you see only shades of gray without any color.